yngvark/aws-console-signin-robot/README.md

 # aws-console-signin-robot

 A tool that logs in to a specified account number in AWS Console.
-All it really does is CTRL+F on the signin page for an AWS acccount ID, clicks tab and presses enter.
-Useful if you have tons of accounts on the signin page and don't want to waste time findin the account.
+All it really does is CTRL+F on the signin page for an AWS account ID, clicks tab and presses enter.
+Useful if you have tons of accounts on the signin page and don't want to waste time finding the account.

 ## Requirements